The Rise and Shine of III-V Compound Semiconductors – Evolution of 5G and Sub 6G Communication

 You are free to share this article under the Attribution 4.0 International license

 As the COVID-19 pandemic is spreading around the world, fast and accurate detection technology is indeed an important requirement.
 However, the current quantitative real-time reverse transcription polymerase chain reaction assay (qRT-PCR) is time-consuming, high-cost and requires medical specialists to collect samples and perform sample testing.
 This will decrease the testing efficiency in the face of suspected infections with no obvious symptoms.
 In light of this, our team aims to develop an ultrasensitive and rapid diagnostic technology for dual-antibody testing to solve the difficulties of epidemic prevention caused by emergency infectious diseases.
 We have now completed the development of the prototype and verified it with clinical specimens.
 The results confirmed that only a drop of fingertip blood can quickly detect the IgM/IgG antibodies in the blood in the early stage of COVID-19 infection within 15 minutes.
 Compared with the lateral flow immunoassay (LFIA), its detection sensitivity can be greatly improved by 6,000 times from 65 ng/mL to 0.01 ng/mL.
 The ultrasensitive and rapid diagnostic test can be further applied to detect communicable diseases caused by viruses such as Zika, dengue, and Ebola.
-The test can come in handy during virus spreading seasons or in case of an epidemic outbreak, greatly reducing the engagement of medical personnel and preventing the spread of the epidemic.
+The test can come in handy during virus spreading seasons or in the case of an epidemic outbreak, greatly reducing the engagement of medical personnel and preventing the spread of the epidemic.

 Dr. Yang’s research team and his collaborators from Kaohsiung Medical University.